Associate Professor Christine Armstrong, Chair

 311-Introduction to German Literature(recommended) or another German Literature course

-Three of the six remaining required courses must have literary context, taken from Denison’s course offerings or equivalent courses offered by an approved program abroad.
-The other three courses can be advanced language or a second civilization course.
+Three of the five remaining required courses must have some literary content, taken from Denison’s course offerings or equivalent courses offered by an approved program abroad.
+The other two courses can be advanced language or a second civilization course.
 Seniors complete one major project in the context of a 300 level course taken in the senior year.

 A student minoring in German must take at least five advanced language courses above the 112 level, including one literature course, and one course in area studies.
 Recommended courses: